Henriknn01/wave-industries/README.md

 Thus aiming for the shipping industry was natural.
 To further add to our project we discussed features we needed to hit to include Statistics and databases.

+A vessel alerady uses PLC(Programmable logic controller) to gather data about the engine, and uses this data to control systems aboard the vessel. the thought process is that we hook into this PLC controller to gether data, then process and compress it to send it to centeral server.
+The data can then be processed and shown to costumers in an easy-to-understand format.

+the MQTT broker we decided to use after some reaserch was mosquitto, We decided to use Mosquitto because of its large knowlage base about config setup, and community help.
+This made config setup easy to setup in a shorter timespan., although we looked at competitors such as HIVE which is aimed mainly at commercial setups.
+Hive would likley make more sense to use if we were to scale this project up, sience it includes easy setups for load balance and more security features.

 <a name="plan"></a>
 ## 2.i Plans ##
 Out plan was creating a ship monitoring system using the MQTT protocol.

 We first blocked out feature plan of the project in our [FirstDraft](documentation/firstDraft.pdf) document.
 The draft lists challanges that we were expecting for this project, aswell as early architecture drawings of our solutions.
-Already at this stage however we have made a clear GANT diagram to understand how much work is actaully possible in the timeframe given.
+Already at this stage we made a clear GANT diagram to understand how much work is actaully possible in the timeframe given.

 <img src="images/gant.png" alt="drawing" height="200"/>
 <img src="images/timeframe.png" alt="drawing" height="200"/>